material-motion/material-motion/specifications/transition_director.md

 **Left/right side**: Transition directors think in terms of left and right *sides* of the transition.

-**Read-only direction API**: Transition directors have a settable direction property.
+**initialDirection API**: Transition directors have a settable direction property.

-`direction` is initialized with the initial direction of the transition when the director is created.
+Provide the initial direction of the transition to the director's initializer.

 Example pseudo-code: